 In a large bowl or stand mixer, add the egg whites.
 Beat using the whisk attachment until very stiff peaks form.
 Transfer the egg whites to a separate bowl to be folded into the cake batter later.

 Use the same empty mixing bowl and add the yolks with both sugars.
 Beat, using the paddle attachment on a stand mixer, for 3 minutes, or until it’s doubled in volume and pale.
+This is the bowl you’ll add all the other ingredients to.

+Add the remaining wet ingredients, oil and vanilla extract.
+Beat until well combined, then mix in the nuts, carrots, coconut, and raisins.
 Now it’s time to add the dry ingredients – almond flour, baking powder, baking soda, spices, and salt.
 Mix on low until well combined.
 The batter will be very thick at this point.

 Folding in the egg whites in at the end lightens the cake’s texture.
 Start by folding in one-third of the whites to aerate and loosen the batter.
 Add the remaining whites, using a large silicone spoon to fold from the sides of the bowl in to the middle.
 Take your time with this for best fluffy results!

 Divide the cake batter between the cake pans.
 Bake for 35-40 minutes.
 The middle should be set when touched lightly and a toothpick or cake tester (my preferred) should come out clean.
+Cool in the pans for 5 minutes before turning out to a wire rack to cool completely before spreading on the cream cheese frosting.

 Nothing beasts the old fashioned taste of carrot cake, especially when serving for Easter or other special occasions.
 Therefore, a fluffy, buttery, and tangy cream cheese frosting is key!